 Fortunately, if you are the surviving spouse, the choices you have for inheriting retirement assets have not changed.
-A surviving spouse can still elect to roll over their deceased spouse's IRA into their own
+A surviving spouse can still elect to roll over their deceased spouse's IRA into their own IRA.

-IRA.
 This would allow the surviving spouse to begin required distributions when they reach their own required beginning age.
 In addition, a surviving spouse can elect to establish an inherited IRA and begin required distributions when the account owner would have been required to start distributions.

 Non-spouse beneficiaries are impacted more significantly.
 Although there are some limited exceptions, most non-spouse beneficiaries will be required to distribute an inherited retirement account over a 10-year period.
-What is unique about the 10-year rule, is there are no annual required distributions.
-You can choose to distribute as much or as little as you like each year, but by the end of the year containing the 10th anniversary of the account owner's death, the account must be fully distributed with no remaining balance.
+In some situations, you choose to distribute as much or as little as you like each year, in others, an annual life expectancy distribution could be required, but either way by the end of the year containing the 10th anniversary of the account owner's death, the account must be fully distributed with no remaining balance.